Maxime Lestienne: 2024–25 season

+2025–2026 season

+Lestienne started off the season with a defeat in the 2025 Singapore Community Shield against Tampines Rovers on 16 August 2025.
+However, in the first league match of the season, he scored a brace to help Lion City Sailors to a 2–1 win over Hougang United on 25 August.
+While in the opening group stage fixtures of the 2025–26 AFC Champions League Two against Indonesian club Persib Bandung, he assisted Lennart Thy to scored a header in stoppage time to secure a 1–1 draw at the Gelora Bandung Lautan Api Stadium.

+On 12 December 2025, it was announced that Lestienne would be leaving the club at the end of December, following the expiry of his contract.
+During the first leg of the semi-final 2025–26 Singapore Cup fixtures against Balestier Khalsa on 14 December, Lestienne recorded a hat-trick of assist helping his team to a 4–1 win putting his assist tally to 96.
+In his penultimate game on 17 December, he registered a goal and an assist as the Sailors beat Myanmar's Shan United 3–2 in the ASEAN Club Championship.
+Lestienne captained the team on his final game in a 1–0 win in the Singapore Cup semi-final second leg against Balestier Khalsa.
+After 4 years at the club, Lestienne played 131 games racking a total of 70 goals and 97 assists.
+He was named legend of the club following his departure.

 International career

 Lestienne has appeared seven times for the Belgium U21 team and scored once, when he converted a penalty in the 53rd minute in a 2015 UEFA European Under-21 Football Championship qualification Group 9 game against Cyprus U21 won by Belgium 2–0.

 Lestienne was called up to the senior Belgium national team for the friendly against the United States in May 2013, but did not play.
 He wore the number 17 jersey on the match-day squad.
-He was called up again to the squad in November 2019 to play against Russia and Cyprus for Belgium last two Euro 2020 qualifiers match which he didn't make any appearances.
+He was called up again to the squad in November 2019 to play against Russia and Cyprus for Belgium last two UEFA Euro 2020 qualifying match which he didn't make any appearances.